-How to Instantly Read People's Behavior
+How to Instantly Read Others' Behavior like a Book

 Psychology Minus Academic Cosmetics

 "He who knows others is wise; he who knows himself is enlightened." ---- Lao Tzu

 Some time back in 70's during my life long playing a book-worm in the field of human behavior, I came across this interesting little system called Transactional Analysis, or T/A for short.
 It never really made its way to an academic status, but that doesn't necessarily mean its inferior value.

 Namely, those "official" therapeutic modalities being used in the public mental health have shown such a low rate of success that just about any novelty in the field deserves attention.
 It certainly got mine, and while maintaining a position that those best teachings in the school of life are those simplest, I contend that T/A is in many ways merely a shorter, more concise version of anything ever recognized as a valid interpretation of human behavior.

 Due to its simplicity, I don't need a volume of a book to explain its principles---only an article of this size.
 Namely, many books about a therapeutic modality could be said to contain a main idea which can be presented in just a few pages---and then the rest are fillers to swell the text into a book size, with a lot of artful paraphrasing where the reader may not be aware how he is basically reading the same thing over and over.

 So, here I go telling you about this cute little system for reading the people's personalities, and you can become an expert right after reading this article through.